akifkartal03/math118-probability-and-statistics/Final/README.md

-### Make Presentation about Probality of an event and Conditional Probality.
+### Make Presentation about Probability of an event and Conditional Probability.